 I read and write poetry whenever and wherever possible.
-My published poems include “List of Lists” in The Tunnels (Spring 2016), “Dublin” in Burningword Literary Journal (Fall 2015), and “Portrait of the city as a Love Story” and “Fatherhood” in NEAT (Summer 2015).
+My published poems include “Spring Gift” in the anthology Arizona’s Best Emerging Poets, “List of Lists” in The Tunnels (Spring 2016), “Dublin” in Burningword Literary Journal (Fall 2015), and “Portrait of the city as a Love Story” and “Fatherhood” in NEAT (Summer 2015).
 Below you will find a few samples of my poetry.
 Feel free to read them and comment as you wish.

 Broken Buddhas Carpe Nix